Do you want to run a fencing event? Here are the things you need to consider:

 Unless you are running a local recreational event you will probably need to be aware of other competitions in the calendar.
 Check here.
 If you are scheduling a major event please contact the BF Calendar Coordinator through [email protected].

 Fencing competitions in the UK run under the auspices of British Fencing must adhere to a variety of policies and procedures.
 These are put in place by BF as the National Governing Body of the sport to help keep our sport safe and provide an appropriate quality environment that meets the needs of all participants – fencers, coaches and volunteers.

 You must have a trained welfare officer at all events open to members for the duration of the event.
 The event welfare officer is not just responsible for the welfare of U18 fencers, but also the welfare of U18 officials and any adults at risk.
 For a description of the roles and responsibilities of an Event Welfare Officer click here.
+Ideally your welfare officer should not be undertaking other duties, particularly refereeing and coaching.
 You will need to display posters at the event so participants know who the welfare officer is and how to contact them.
 This information should also be sent out to participants (athletes and officials) in advance and you should consider adding this information to a referees briefing.
-All Safeguarding incidents must be reported to BF after the event.
+All Safeguarding incidents must be reported to BF after the event using this form here.

 Make sure you are up to date with the latest BF safety regulations and if you are not running a weapon control consider what steps you will take to identify unsafe kit or an unsafe environment.
 All events must operate to the BF safety standards.
 This includes information on venue layouts, kit requirements for different age groups, and first aid provision requirements.

 How will you communicate expected behaviour to participants and at the venue?
 Posters are a great eye-catching way to educate people, you can also use barriers and accreditation to control the risks around this.